|Land Area||28,203 km2|

 Armenia is a mountainous, landlocked country, on the southeastern edge of Europe, and at the gateway to the Middle East and Asia.

 Under the rule of the Ottomans, Armenia was able to enjoy substantial autonomy, and remained peaceful with other groups in the empire.

-By 1908 the Ottoman empire began to collapse, and as World War I erupted, Armenia was viewed as suspicious due to the fact that many Armenian's were part of the Russian
+By 1908, the Ottoman Empire began to collapse, and as World War I erupted, Armenia was viewed as suspicious as many Armenians were part of the Russian army.

-Armenian intellectuals were arrested by Ottoman authorities in April of 1915, which sparked an outcry and resistance with local Armenians.
+Ottoman authorities arrested Armenian intellectuals in April of 1915, sparking an outcry and resistance from local Armenians.

 With the death of Joseph Stalin in 1953, growth accelerated in Soviet Armenia under the ruling of Nikita Khruschev.

-Still, the country continues to make improvements in the 21st century, and as of 2009 became the 31st most economically free nation in the world.
+Still, the country continues to make improvements in the 21st century, and as of 2012 was the 39th most economically free nation in the world.